peterloes/Scales/README.md

 - Amplifier DAD141.1 and weigh cells / Hauch & Bach (Denmark)

-The Scales is used to measure the weight of the bird.
+The automated Scale is used to measure the weight of different organisms (animals).
+The All-in-One DAD 141.1 is a universal device for any weighing, filling or loss-in-weight operation and for force measurements.
 It is switched ON or OFF together with the RFID_Reader.
 Scales uses the amplifier DAD 141.1 which handles automatic tare and measurement.
 Amplifier and Scales are powered by one of the Power_Outputs, usually UA2.
 Use variable SCALES_POWER to select the power output.